 • 103=0.00110^{-3} = 0.001

-Once you place a quantity on that scale, rough comparison becomes much easier.
-A quantity near 10610^6 is about three orders of magnitude larger than one near 10310^3 because
+So a quantity near 10610^6 is "three orders of magnitude" larger than one near 10310^3 precisely because

 106103=103=1000\frac{10^6}{10^3} = 10^3 = 1000

-So "three orders of magnitude larger" means "larger by a factor of about 10001000."
+That is why comparing exponents works: subtracting exponents is dividing the numbers.
+"Three orders larger" means "larger by a factor of about 10001000."

-Worked example: how many orders of magnitude apart?
+Worked example: how many orders apart?

 8.5×1063.2×104=8.53.2×1022.66×102266\frac{8.5 \times 10^6}{3.2 \times 10^4} = \frac{8.5}{3.2} \times 10^2 \approx 2.66 \times 10^2 \approx 266

-The exact factor is about 266266, not exactly 100100.
-That is normal.
-"Two orders of magnitude larger" means the powers-of-ten scale differs by 10210^2, not that every ratio must equal exactly 100100.
+The exact factor is about 266266, not exactly 100100, and that is normal.
+"Two orders of magnitude larger" means the scale differs by 10210^2, not that every ratio equals 100100.
+This is the real value of the idea: you get the right scale immediately, before worrying about exact digits.

+Treating it as an exact value.
 Order of magnitude is about scale, not full precision.
-It helps you estimate and compare quickly.
+It is built for quick estimates and comparisons.

-For a number like 4.7×1044.7 \times 10^4, one source may report 10410^4 and another may report 10510^5.
-Check whether the source means scientific-notation scale or nearest power of ten.
+Forgetting the convention.
+For 4.7×1044.7 \times 10^4, one source reports 10410^4 and another 10510^5.
+Check whether the source means scientific-notation scale or nearest power of ten; if unstated, the scientific-notation exponent is usually safest.

 Need help with a problem?